 Video can be one of the most effective ways for schools to connect with a large group of applicants on a deeper level.
 Earlier this year, we talked about great recruitment videos with the announcement of the Kira Award.
 Now, let's look at using video in the decision process to celebrate acceptances and improve yield.

-We had the pleasure of speaking with the University of Michigan about how they integrated video to score great results and build a better classroom.
+We had the pleasure of speaking with the University of Michigan about how they integrated video to score great results.

 Case Study: University of Michigan, "The Letter M"